DAOD 5023-2, Common Military Tasks Fitness Evaluation

 Supportive Actions

-8.1 If a CAF member fails the FORCE Evaluation or the CMTFE, or fails to attempt either evaluation due to avoidance, the CAF member’s CO must determine, in accordance with DAOD 5019-2 and DAOD 5019-4, Remedial Measures, if administrative action is warranted.
+8.1 If a CAF member fails the FORCE Evaluation, the CMTFE or either additional demand at para 4.1 Note 1, or fails to attempt either evaluation due to avoidance, the CAF member’s CO must determine, in accordance with DAOD 5019-2 and DAOD 5019-4, Remedial Measures, if administrative action is warranted.

-8.2 When remedial measures are applied for a CAF member who fails the FORCE Evaluation or the CMTFE, a step-by-step process from IC to C&P is applied and usually continues even in the event that a CAF member is later successful.
+8.2 When remedial measures are applied for a CAF member who fails the FORCE Evaluation, the CMTFE or either additional demand at para 4.1 Note 1, a step-by-step process from IC to C&P is applied and usually continues even if a CAF member is later successful.
 For example, if a CAF member fails an evaluation and is placed on IC, subsequently passes the evaluation and fails again during the subsequent evaluation cycle, the remedial measure to be applied should be an RW.
-The process in the table to paragraph 8.4 does not usually begin again as it is applied for the same performance deficiency.
+The process in the table to paragraph 8.5 does not usually begin again as it is applied for the same performance deficiency.
 However, if the reason for the failure is different or the time between failures is significant, starting the process anew may be warranted.
 A CO may address special circumstances on a case-by-case basis through an AR.

-8.3 A CAF member who fails the FORCE Evaluation or the CMTFE must be placed on an SPTP and be re-evaluated.
-A CAF member who is placed on an SPTP is normally in this program for a 12-week period and re-evaluated upon completion.
+8.3 A CAF member who fails the FORCE Evaluation, the CMTFE or either additional demand at para 4.1 Note 1 must be placed on an SPTP and be re-evaluated.
+A CAF member who is placed on an SPTP is in this program for a 12-week period and re-evaluated upon completion.
 Details regarding the SPTP can be obtained through local PSP fitness representatives.

-8.4 The following table sets out the progressive steps to be taken by the CoC for a CAF member who fails to meet the CMTFE standards:
+8.5 The following table sets out the progressive steps to be taken by the CoC for a CAF member who fails to meet the CMTFE standards or either additional demand at para 4.1 Note 1:

 Step | Current Result | Consequence | Subsequent Action | New Result |